 When you head out on the road, you expect a relaxing and enjoyable ride.
 However, if it’s rainy, it could quickly turn into a nightmare if you have squeaky windshield wiper blades.

-In this article, we look at why the windshield wipers squeak and how to fix them.
-We also examine the replacement cost of windshield wipers.
+In this article, I look at why windshield wipers squeak and how to fix them.
+I also examine the replacement cost of windshield wipers.

 Why Do Windshield Wipers Squeak?